Emergency Food Storage For Long Term Power Outages

 Maintaining Your Emergency Food Storage

-Rotate your stored survival food regularly.
+Rotate your survival food regularly.

-Try to avoid any of it going past its expiration date but don’t just throw it out if it does; oftentimes, canned food is still good long after its labeled expiration date.
+But don’t just throw it out if it does; oftentimes, canned foods are still good long after its labeled expiration date.

 However, you can use the “first in, first out” stock rotation method to manage this.

-↓ FIFO Can Rack ↓
+↓ FIFO Can Rack

-Remember, this supply isn’t meant to last forever – just long enough to make it through the crisis.
+This supply isn’t meant to last forever – just long enough to make it through the crisis.

 No food will last forever, so make sure you keep your emergency food storage up to date with at least a year’s lifespan.

-Using Food As A Bargaining Tool
+Using Food As A Bartering Tool

-As mentioned briefly earlier in the post, bargaining is a major component of a disaster.
+Bartering is a major component of a disaster.

 When a large-scale disaster happens, several things are bound to occur.

-People with nothing to lose will commit theft and violence to get what they need, and everyone will fend for themselves.
+• People with nothing to lose will commit theft and violence to get what they need.

 When society is gone, money won’t matter; survival and food will.